dunodaniel/dunodaniel/README.md

-# Olá pessoas! 👋
+# Hello people! 👋

-Sou Desenvolvedor BackEnd Júnior, cursando Desenvolvimento de Software Multiplataforma na Fatec Itaquera, mergulhando em algoritmos, programação e estruturas de dados em Python, JavaScript, C e C#.<br><br>
+I'm a Junior BackEnd Developer, studying Multiplatform Software Development at Fatec Itaquera, diving into algorithms, programming and data structures in Python, JavaScript, C and C#.<br><br>
-Já comecei a colocar meu conhecimento em prática em projetos envolvendo Django, Express e React.
-Além disso, estou explorando as maravilhas do FastAPI.<br><br>
+I've already started putting my knowledge into practice in projects involving Django, Express and React.
+Also, I'm exploring the wonders of FastAPI.<br><br>
-Comprometido com o aprendizado contínuo, atualmente expandindo meus horizontes na Análise de Dados pela Growth with Google, explorando planilhas, SQL, programação em R e Tableau.<br>
+Committed to continuous learning, currently expanding my horizons in Data Analytics through Growth with Google, exploring spreadsheets, SQL, R programming and Tableau.<br>

 #

-- 🔭Atualmente estou trabalhando em projetos pessoais e universitários.
+- 🔭I am currently working on personal and university projects.
-- ⚡Curiosidade: adoro conhecer lugares novos!
+- ⚡ Curiosity: I love meeting new places!
-- 🙃 Pronomes: Duno
+- 🙃 Pronouns: Duno

 #